Subject Leader: Mrs Campbell

 'A people without the knowledge of their past history, origin or culture is like a tree without roots.'

 At Ward Jackson Church of England Primary School we bring History to life for our children.
-We are advocates of living History and use lots of dramatic conventions within our planning, teaching and assessment in order to help children gain a deeper understanding of social, cultural, historical and political conditions; we want children to become immersed in historical learning which stimulates interest and understanding about the life of people who lived in the past.
+We are advocates of living History and use lots of dramatic conventions within our planning, teaching and assessment in order to help our young Historians gain a deeper understanding of social, cultural, historical and political conditions; we want children to become immersed in historical learning which stimulates interest and understanding about the life of people who lived in the past.
 We aim for the children to develop a sense of identity and a cultural understanding based on their historical heritage.
 We teach children to understand how events in the past have influenced our lives today; we also teach the children to investigate these past events and, by so doing, develop the skills of enquiry, analysis, interpretation and problem solving.

 The provision and design of our engaging thematic curriculum ensures that historical teaching runs organically through every aspect of our wider curriculum including whole school worships and global events such as the 100 year anniversary of the Suffragette Movement.
 In addition to this, children annually celebrate the birthday of Ralph Ward Jackson: a local historical figure born in 1806 and the founder of West Hartlepool.
 'Ralph Ward Jackson Day' is an annual highlight in our school academic calendar.